Configure the Call Quality Test and Parameter Settings for Patients

 To address these problems, Coviu offers two approaches to configure the entry of a guest participant into a video call:

-2. Video quality preset: Coviu enables you to preset a specific call quality that might work best with your target audience.
+2. Video quality preset: Coviu enables you to preset a specific video call quality that might work best with your target audience.

 Where to set up these configurations